detomon/godot-blipkit/doc/classes/BlipKitInterpreter.md

 Sets the byte code to interpret and clears all registers and errors.

 If `start_label` is not empty, starts executing byte code from the label's position.
+The label must be set public when adding it with `BlipKitAssembler.put_label()`.

 Returns `false` if the byte code is not valid or the label does not exist.
 The error message can be get with [`get_error_message()`](#string-get_error_message-const).